IndianaHein/JarvisWeather/readme.md

 From Commnand Prompt, execute JarvisWeather.exe with two command line paramaters

 1. Your locations Yahoo!
 Weather ID.
 Use a free tool like http://woeid.rosselliot.co.nz to find this out
-2. Either c for temperatures in Celcius, or f for Fahrenheit.
+2. Either `c` for temperatures in Celcius, or `f` for Fahrenheit.

 ##### Example

-To get the weather for Melbourne, Australia in Celcius use the following command `JarvisWeather.exe 1103816 c`
+To get the weather for Melbourne, Australia in Celcius use the following command
+	JarvisWeather.exe 1103816 c

-The weather for New York in Fahrenheit would be `JarvisWeather.exe 2459115 c`
+The weather for New York in Fahrenheit would be
+	JarvisWeather.exe 2459115 f

 Using with CastleOS